 Stick with Pfemba Yombe pattern (N° 21455)

 Of Pfemba inspiration, the female effigy at the top embodies the ancestor of the clan, a mediating figure, as evidenced by the rhombic scarifications of the bust.
 The Yombe indeed decorated their textiles, mats and loincloths, with this type of rhombic motifs in relation to proverbs glorifying work and social unity.
 The open mouth exhibits traditionally filed teeth, and the wide eyes emphasize the foremother's ability to perceive the beyond, to discern hidden things.

 This type of statuette phemba , pfemba ,also adorned the top of prestige canes, mwala .

 Watch the video

-The Yombe are established on the West African coast in the southwestern Republic of the Congo and in Angola.
-Their statuary includes remarkable maternities whose use remains little known.
+Belonging to the Kongo group, the Yombe are established on the West African coast, in the southwestern Republic of the Congo and in Angola.
+Their statuary includes remarkable maternities.

 This item is sold with its certificate of authenticity

 By purchasing this artwork you will get 5% = (14.5 loyalty points = 14.5 euros) which you can use towards your next purchase

 You could also be interested by these items